London Gallery Weekend

 At any time, you have the right to:

-•rectification of your personal data, if you consider that the information we are holding is inaccurate;
+• Rectify your personal data, if you consider that the information we are holding is inaccurate

-•object to your personal data being processed in certain circumstances; and
+• Object to your personal data being processed in certain circumstances

 Any request from you for access to or a copy of your personal data must be in writing and we will endeavour to respond within a reasonable period and in any event within one month in compliance with data protection legislation.
 We will comply with our legal obligations as regards your rights as a data subject.